kuraykaraaslan/TravelAgency/README.md

     - List existing reservations with details like check-in/out dates, guests, and total price.
     - Add new reservations by selecting available rooms and providing guest information.
     - Delete or update existing reservations.
+- **Security:**
+    - Passwords are stored in the database as hashes for security purposes.
+    - Users are required to log in to the system with their credentials.
+    - The system is protected against SQL injection attacks.
 ## Installation

 ### Clone